Summer School

 Is there any financial aid available?

 Yes!
 Please submit a financial assistance form with the Summer School application.
+We may request an interview with the applicant and guardians in order to proceed with the application.
 Financial assistance will be determined based on financial need.
 We will provide full and partial scholarships based on proven need.

 My child is participating in extracurricular activities at school, which includes practice during summer vacation.
 Is it possible to join the Summer School for only part of the program?